'It is a dark day in our city' | TPD officer dies following standoff in central Toledo

-TOLEDO, Ohio — A Toledo police officer has died after both he and an arson suspect were shot in a standoff Monday afternoon.
+TOLEDO, Ohio — A Toledo police officer has died after both he and a suspect in the arson and vandalism of Rosary Cathedral were shot in a standoff Monday afternoon.

-The police department held a press conference, just hours after the incident, in which the officer was identified as 24-year-old Brandon Stalker.
+The police department held a news conference just hours after the incident, in which the officer was identified as 24-year-old Brandon Stalker.

 RELATED: Police looking for person suspected of trying to set church on fire, spray-painting 'Jesus is Black'